Fixed Deposit interest certificate

 The TDS rate for NRIs stands at 30%, including additional surcharges and cess.

 Moving ahead, here are two examples to demonstrate the TDS calculation of fixed deposits.

-A point to note here is that if you want to avoid upfront TDS deduction on your interest income, you can submit the 15G form and 15H form for senior citizens.
+However, if you want to avoid an upfront TDS deduction on your interest income, you can submit the 15G form and 15H form for senior citizens.

-A Bajaj Finserv TDS certificate is a vital document, as it reflects that you have paid income tax on your total interest income, and it will not be applicable during ITR filing.
+A Bajaj Finserv TDS certificate is a vital document.
+It reflects that you have paid income tax on your total interest income, and tax on this will not be applicable during ITR filing.

 Frequently asked questions

-Exemption on the interest income of a fixed deposit is only available if your total interest income for a financial year is less than Rs.40,000 and Rs.50,000 for senior citizens.
-Otherwise, you are liable to pay Bajaj Finserv TDS on FD interest at 10%.
+Exemption on the interest income of a fixed deposit is only available if your total interest income for a financial year is less than Rs.
+40,000 and Rs.
+50,000 for senior citizens.
+Otherwise, you’re liable to pay TDS on FD interest at 10%.

-You can check your Bajaj Finserv TDS status using the My Account customer portal and through customer care.
+You can check your Bajaj Finserv TDS status using the customer portal - My Account through customer care.

 You can claim your TDS refund on the interest income against fixed deposits while filing your ITR.
 The difference between the applicable income tax amount and the final payable amount will be credited once your ITR is processed.
 Also, it is important to include your bank account details and IFSC along with ITR to complete this process without any hiccups.